gprashmi/Deep-Learning/README.md

 # Deep-Learning

-This repository consists of various concept based notebook in Deep Learning.
+This repository consists of various concept based notebooks in Deep Learning.

 ### Regression_MLP
 To build a deep MLP model for regression task on prediction of house value using California Housing dataset.
 It introduces the Keras Tuner library